-- Distribute the numeracy testbooks to students, making sure that each student has the correct testbook. - Under no circumstances should a student complete the test using another student's Type 1 (named) testbook. - Ensure you are aware of any disability adjustments provided to the students in the test session and how to manage them. - Where a student is visiting your school to complete the test, please ensure that the name and code of the school where they are enrolled is written on the Type 2 (unnamed) testbook using a 2B pencil.
+- Distribute the Year 7 numeracy testbooks to students ensuring the Part A - Calculator Allowed side is facing them.
+Make sure that each student has the correct testbook. - Under no circumstances should a student complete the test using another student's Type 1 (named) testbook.

+- Ensure you are aware of any disability adjustments provided to the students in the test session and how to manage them. - Where a student is visiting your school to complete the test, please ensure that the name and code of the school where they are enrolled is written on the Type 2 (unnamed) testbook using a 2B pencil. - When administering NAPLAN tests in flip books it is important that you ensure that students are focusing on the correct section of the testbook at all times, and neither reading the questions, nor revising their answers from the other test.

-Each student should have: Each test administrator should have: a Year 5 numeracy testbook a sheet of blank paper (for working out answers) a 2B pencil only (no mechanical pencils) an eraser a sharpener. this test administration handbook spare student testbooks spare working out paper spare 2B pencils, erasers, sharpeners a watch or clock for timing the test a board to demonstrate practice questions and display the time sequence a class list.
+Each student should have: Each test administrator should have: a Year 7 numeracy testbook a calculator (for Part A - Calculator Allowed ONLY) a sheet of blank paper (for working out answers) a 2B pencil only (no mechanical pencils) an eraser this test administration handbook spare calculators (for Part A - Calculator Allowed ONLY) spare student testbooks spare working out paper spare 2B pencils, erasers, sharpeners a watch or clock for timing the test a sharpener. a board to display the time sequencea class list.